yig/GMU-CS425/README.md

 * 2024-09-24: Changed `glfwGetWGPUSurface()` to `glfwCreateWindowWGPUSurface()`.
 * 2024-10-02: Scripting checkpoint is ready.
 * 2024-10-02: Updated sol2 repos to fix llvm 18 regression.
+* 2024-10-02: Asset loading is mandatory for script manager.
+Also mentioned Lua debugger.